Index bounded relative symplectic cohomology

-\begin{remark} The item $(1)$ in above proposition is known by using Lagrangian Floer theory, since $HF(S)$ is non-zero in this case.
-The item $(2)$ can be regarded as an analogue of a theorem of Ishikawa \cite{I} (also see \cite{TVar}): if $U$ is a round ball in a Calabi-Yau manifold $M$ then $M-U$ is not stably-displaceable.
+\begin{remark} This proposition can be regarded as an analogue of a result of Ishikawa: if $U$ is a round ball in a Calabi-Yau manifold $M$ then $M-U$ is not stably-displaceable, see Theorem 1.1 \cite{I} and Corollary 1.15 \cite{TVar}.
+Ishikawa's proof uses computations of spectral invariants of certain distance functions, which shows that $M-U$ is always a super-heavy set. \end{remark}

-The examples about a round ball and a neighborhood of a sphere tell that if the indices of Reeb orbits on the boundary of a Liouville domain are positive enough, then the complement of this Liouville domain in any Calabi-Yau manifold has some symplectic rigidity.
-In particular the complement cannot be a small neighborhood of a divisor.
-This contrasts to the monotone case.
-Then the Mayer-Vietoris property of the relative symplectic cohomology is a powerful tool to study this phenomenon of rigidity.
-See Subsection 5.1 for some other examples about negatively-curved Lagrangian submanifolds and Brieskorn manifolds. \end{remark}

 The outline of this article is as follows.
-In Section 2 we review backgrounds about Hamiltonian Floer theories.
-In Section 3 and 4 we construct the filtration and show its properties to prove Theorem \ref{main}.
-At the end of Section 4, we give two speculations about how the neck-stretching technique and a weaker index bounded condition may upgrade our work.
-In Section 5 we discuss some extensions of the theorems as well as applications.
-In the appendix we discuss the relative symplectic cohomology of a Liouville domain inside its completion and prove a version of the Viterbo isomorphism.
+In Section \ref{sec:back} we review backgrounds about Hamiltonian Floer theories.
+In Section \ref{sec:fil} and \ref{sec:ss} we construct the filtration and show its properties to prove Theorem \ref{main}.
+In Section \ref{sec:examples} we discuss some extensions of the theorems as well as applications.

 \begin{remark} We focus on the case that $M$ is Calabi-Yau and $D$ is index bounded.
-More local-to-global results of $SH_{M}(D)$ in other interesting cases can be found in the work by Borman-Sheridan-Varolgunes \cite{BSV} and by Groman \cite{Gro2}.
+More local-to-global results of $SH_{M}(D)$ in other interesting cases can be found in the work by Borman-Sheridan-Varolgunes \cite{BSV} and by Groman-Varolgunes \cite{GroV}. \end{remark}

-We only use the additive structure of $SH_{M}(D)$ as a $\Lambda_{0}$-module.
-There is also a multiplicative structure on it defined in \cite{TVar}.
-The relation between $SH_{M}(D)$ and the quantum cohomology of $M$, as rings, can be found in \cite{BSV}. \end{remark}